MicrosoftDocs/windows-dev-docs/hub/apps/develop/settings/settings-windows-11.md

 # Reference for Windows 11 settings

-Overview content TBD.
-Link to [Settings back up and restore overview](index.md).
-Link to [Cloud Data Store Settings Reader Tool (readsettingdata.exe)](readsettingsdata-exe.md).
-Link to [Reference for common Windows settings](settings-common.md).
+This page provides information for accessing Windows settings for Windows 11.
+For information on accessing settings on Windows l0, see [Reference for Windows 10 settings](settings-windows-10.md).
+Note that some settings may have different implementations for Windows 10 and Windows 11, in which case they will appear on both pages.
+Settings that are supported and have identical implementations on both Windows 10 and Windows 11 are documented in [Reference for common Windows settings](settings-common.md).

+For an overview of the Settings backup and restore feature, see [Settings back up and restore overview](index.md).

+Some settings are accessed via the Windows registry.
+Other settings are using a tool that retrieves the settings data from the Cloud Data Store and returns them in serialized JSON format.
+For information on using this tool to access Windows settings data, see [Cloud Data Store Settings Reader Tool (readsettingdata.exe)](readsettingsdata-exe.md).

+## Do not disturb (Windows 11)

+Set "do not disturb" status manually or automatically, so that notifications will be sent directly to the notification center.
+There is an implmentation of this setting for Windows 10 that has a different implementation.
+For more information, see [Reference for Windows 10 settings](settings-windows-10).

 ## Ease cursor movement across displays